 I wasn't getting better.
-I called my doctor, in my small town in southeast

-Missouri, but he didn't seem concerned.
-Finally, when some friends saw how I looked, they encouraged me to go to the hospital in St. Louis.
+I called my doctor, in my small town in southeast Finally, when some friends saw how I looked, they encouraged me to go to

 At the ER in St. Louis, they admitted me right away.
 I was losing so much blood and my colon was so diseased that they said they had to remove it.